YINI-lang/yini-parser-typescript/README.md

 ## Quick Start

-A small example using YINI in TypeScript:
+A small example using YINI in TypeScript/JavaScript:
 ```ts
 import YINI from 'yini-parser'